Baby Café

 • Refreshments, comfortable seating, and open-forum discussions

-Funded through a Creating Breastfeeding Friendly Communities grant from the New York State Department of Health, St. Peter’s Health Partners Community Health Programs currently facilitates three Baby Cafes in the Capital Region and partners with Schenectady County Public Health Services run two in Schenectady County.
+Funded through a Breastfeeding, Chestfeeding, and Lactation Friendly New York (BFFNY) grant from the New York State Department of Health, St. Peter’s Health Partners Community Health Programs currently facilitates three Baby Cafes in the Capital Region and partners with Schenectady County Public Health Services run two in Schenectady County.

 Join Us at a baby cafe